Learn to fuel the gymnast for optimal performance and longevity in the sport.

 Most importantly…be PATIENT.
 It may feel like puberty is the wild wild west with everything out of whack, but it is temporary.
 And if it’s a stressful time for you the parent, just imagine how your gymnast who is physically going through it feels.
 Patience, support and time will help you and your gymnast find the power and performance on the other side of puberty.

-If you want to learn exactly how to fuel your competitive gymnast through puberty and level up her performance, enrollment for my VIP program is currently accepting applications.
+If you want to learn exactly how to fuel your competitive gymnast through puberty and level up her performance, enrollment for The Balanced Gymnast® Program is currently accepting applications.